wplf/my-CS-road/README.md

 ## The open source classes I have taken and to be taken

-- [x] CS61c, this class is to introduce the computer system.
+- [x] [CS61c](https://github.com/wplf/cs61c-2020summer), this class is to introduce the computer system.
-- [x] CS161, this class is to introduce the computer security, my implementation is in [cs-161-sp24](https://github.com/wplf/cs161-sp24).
+- [x] [CS161](https://github.com/wplf/cs161-sp24), this class is to introduce the computer security.
   - The project 1, which is about exploiting the C program vulnerabilities using gdb.
   - The project 2, which is about the encrypted system using Go.
 It is really a heavy project, and I haved started it.
-- [x] MIT s6.031, this class is to introduce the software construction.
-- [x] MIT 6.5940, this class is to introduce the efficient deep learning.
+- [x] [MIT 6.5940](https://github.com/wplf/MIT_6.5940), this class is to introduce the efficient deep learning.
-- [x] MIT Missing semester, this class is to introduce the tools that will never be taught in class but will be very useful.
-- [x] CMU 10-714, Deep learning system.
+- [x] [CMU 10-714](https://github.com/wplf/CMU-Deep-Learning-Systems), Deep learning system.
 The class will lead to build your own dlsys needle (NEcessary Element of Deep LEarning system).
   - Needle supports training and inference with CUDA backend, cpu backend and numpy backend.
 - [x] Dive into deep learning, this class is to introduce the deep learning and machine learning.
 - [x] deeplearning-ai, this class is to introduce the deep learning and machine learning.
+- [x] MIT s6.031, this class is to introduce the software construction.
+- [x] MIT Missing semester, this class is to introduce the tools that will never be taught in class but will be very useful.

 ## The project I have done and to be done